 Users often struggle against Unity’s limitations until they are forced to scale back their vision, hack together something liable to break at every turn, spend untold hours replacing entire systems, or turn away entirely.
 On my own project I chose the first option, accepting that all enemies had to be the same size and telling myself it was smarter to save bosses for the sequel anyway.
-My client was forced to turn back when his art budget ran out prematurely.
-While I couldn't have gotten him the artwork he needed, nowadays there are fewer difficulties and compromises in the realm of programming.
+My client was forced to turn back not because of technical difficulties, but because his art budget ran out prematurely.
+While I couldn't have gotten him the artwork he needed, nowadays there are fewer challenges and compromises when it comes to programming.

 For the majority of users, existing functionality is all that's needed.
 Still, there are scenarios where native pathfinding is insufficient or impractical.
 I intend to illustrate why, despite how far Unity's pathfinding has come in recent years, you might want to take option three I mentioned earlier and replace the whole dang thing.
 This post assumes readers have a passing familiarity with core concepts such as A* and navmeshes, but we'll explore these topics in detail later in the series.
 For the sake of simplicity, let's start with a look at grid-based A*.